-Furthermore, it is stated that suppliers must show that the requirements are met by issuing a document, Document of Compliance (DoC).
+Furthermore, it is stated that suppliers must show that the requirements are met by issuing a document, Declaration of Compliance (DoC).
 However, the framework regulation does not specify what the document should contain.
 Such descriptions can be specified in material specific rules.
-The content description contained in the Plastic Regulation (EC) No 10/2011 is usually used.
+The content description in the Plastic Regulation (EC) No 10/2011 is usually applied.

 To meet the requirements for FCM manufacture, the GMP Regulation (EC) No 2023/2006 should be applied.
 GMP stands for Good Manufacturing Practice.
 It states that entrepreneurs must have a quality system (which includes quality assurance, quality control and documentation) as well as to have a good structure in their documentation.
 The requirements apply to all stages of the manufacture, refining and distribution of materials and products.
 The quality system must be adapted to the size of the company and its placement in the value chain.